Tillie scores 22 points, No. 2 Gonzaga routs Pacific 92-59 - WHIZ News

 Gonzaga led 48-33 at halftime, behind 17 points by Tillie, who made all three of his 3-point attempts, and 12 from Petrusev.

 Gonzaga opened the second half with an 18-4 run, nine by Kispert, to build a 66-37 lead.
-Pacific made just one of 11 field goals during that run and was shut down for much of the second half.
+Pacific made just one of 11 field goals during that run.

-Pacific shot dramatically worse in the second half, making just 23.5% of its shots.
+Pacific shot dramatically worse in the second half, making just 23.5% of its shots, and was held to 26 points.

+“We did a great job defensively in the second half,” Tillie said.

 POLL IMPLICATIONS